torvalds/linux/Documentation/security/lsm.rst

 functions in order to stack with other modules.
-However, the actual details of how this stacking is handled are deferred to the module, which can implement these hooks in any way it wishes (including always returning an error if it does not wish to support stacking).
+However, the actual details of how this stacking is handled are deferred to the module, which can implement these hooks in any way it wishes (including always returning an error if it does yest wish to support stacking).
 In this manner, LSM again defers the problem of composition to the module.

 Although the LSM hooks are organized into substructures based on kernel